shishupalamigo/shishupalamigo/README.md

 ### Hi there 👋, I am Shishupal Kumar!
 ---
-#### A programming enthusiast, skilled in Full stack web development with a work experience of 2 years as Node js developer.
+#### A programming enthusiast, skilled in Full stack web development with a work experience of 3 years as a Full Stack developer with a focus on backend development.

-- 🌱 I’m currently honing my skills in web development and working as a Backend Developer at BNED LoudCloud.
+- 🌱 I'm working as a Full stack Developer at BNED LoudCloud.
+It's a product based role where I get to use my skills and develop some.
 - ✨ Love to work with JavaScript, NodeJS, Vue JS and React JS.
+I also have some exposure to other languages like Python and Java.

 #### Languages and Tools